Guest post by Chris & Allie Bartelski of The Reason Photography:

 4. “How can I help make today perfect for this couple?”

-Wedding photography has become a big deal over the last two decades – a much bigger deal than I imagine it used to be (…I’m not that old, I’m only 33).
-The rise of Instagram, wedding magazines, blogs, etc. has only increased our clients’ exposure to great photography.
+Wedding photography has become a big deal over the last two decades – a much bigger deal than I imagine it used to be.
+The rise of Instagram, wedding magazines, blogs, et cetera has only increased our clients’ exposure to great photography.
 Their expectations are high.

 And this is why they hired you.
 You’re a great photographer.
 How do I know you are a great photographer?
 Well you got hired, didn’t you?
 They must love something you’ve done.